 But the point I would make is that in solutions of the supernatural type these difficulties are augmented.
-Even of natural solutions it would be probable that universal accessibility would not ensure universal acceptance, that intellectual collaboration would develop down the ages, that the faith and hope and charity of successive generations of members more commonly would haver about intermediate values than reach maxima of intensity and officacy.
-Still, natural solutions would not exceed the bounds of humanism.
-Their faith would be not only & believing to understand (crede ut intellinas) but also a believing what man in this life eventually could unders and.
-Their hope would reinforce the pure desire without introducing a displacement away from human concerns.
-Their chacity would be self-sacrificing love of God Moveways that hore no appearance of a contempt for human values.
-In contrast, the supernatural solution involves a transcendence of humanism, and the imperfect realization of the supernatural solution is apt to oscillate between an emphasis on the supernatural and an emphasis on the solution.
-Imperfect faith can insist on believing to the neglect of the understanding that makes faith an effective factor in human living and human history; and an even less perfect faith can endanger the general collaboration in its hurry to show forth its social and cultural fruits.
-Imperfect hope can so expect the New Jerusalem as to oppose any foretaste of intellectual bliss and union in this life; and an even less perfect hope can forget that a supernatural solution involves a real displacement of the center of human concerns.
-Inperfect charity lacks the resources needed to combine both true loving and the true transformation of loving.
-It can be absorbed in the union of the family, in the inter#subjectivity of comrades in work and in adventure, in the common cause of fellows in nationality and in citizenship, in the common aspiration of associates in scientific, cultural, and humanitarian pursuits.
-On the other hand, it · can withdraw from home and country, from human cares and human ambitions, from the clamor of the senses and the entanglement of the social surd, to fix its gaze upon the unseen ultimate, to respond to an impalpable presence, to grow inwardly to the stature of eternity.
-But imperfect charity, inasmuch as it is imperfect, will not realize at once the opposed facets of its perfection; if it is in the world, it ever risks being of the world; and if it withdraws from the world, the human basis of its ascent to God risks a contraction and an atrophy.
+Even of natural solutions it would be MASS probable that universal accessibility would not ensure universal acceptance, that was intellectual collaboration would develop down the ages, that the faith and hope and charity of the successive generations of members more commonly would hover about intermediate values than reach maxima of intensity and efficacy.
+Still, natural solutions would not exceed the bounds of humanism. would be not only a believing to understand (crede ut intelligas) but also a beliving what man in this life eventually could understand.
+Their hope would reinforce the pure desire without introducing a displacement away from human concerns. charity would be a self-sacrificing love of God above all that bore no appearance of a contempt for human values.
+In contrast, the supernatural solution involves a conflict with hundrism the supernatural solution involves a transcellence of humanism, and the imperfect realization of the supernatural solution is apt to oscillate between an emphasis on the supernatural and an emphasis on the solution.
+Imperfect faith can insist on believing to the neglect of the understanding that makes faith an effective factor in human living and human history; and an even less perfect fati faith can endanger the general collaboration in its hurry to show forth its social and cultural Armits.
+Imperfect hope can combine a confident anticipation a personal intellectual bliss with a remerkable detachment from the intellectual interests fruits.
+Imperfect hope can so expect the New Jerusalem as to oppose any foreteste of intellectual bliss and union in this life; and an even less perfect hope can forget that a supernatural solution involves a real displacement of the center of human concerns.
+Imperfect charity lacks the resources t needed to combine boths true loving and the true transformation of loving to can be absorbed in the union of purp the Carally family, in the inter-subjectivity of comrades in work and in adventure, in the common cause of & fellows in nationality and in citizenship, in the common aspiration of associates in scientific, cultural, and humanitarian pursuits por the other hand, it real within the contemplation from hoo hand, it can withdraw from home and country, from human cares and human ambitions, from the clamour of the senses and the entanglement of the social surd, to fix its gaze upon the unseen ultimate, to respond to an impalpablepresence, to grow inwardly to the stature of eternity .
+New portect charity can be in the world without belong of it; it ean bruly love and no tess that sections with imperfect charity, incomuch as it is imperfect, will not realize at once the opposed facets of its perfection; if it is in the world, it every risks being of it and if it withdraws from the world, the human basis of its ascent to God risks a contraction and an atrophy.